VERIMAG-Polyhedra/opam-vpl/README.md

 ## Using the [VPL](https://github.com/VERIMAG-Polyhedra/VPL) on a [vagrant](http://www.vagrantup.com/)/[virtualbox](http://www.virtualbox.org/) virtual machine

-Installing the libraries required by the [VPL](https://github.com/VERIMAG-Polyhedra/VPL) Library with the appriopriate version might not be easy in your environment.
+Installing the libraries required by the [VPL](https://github.com/VERIMAG-Polyhedra/VPL) Library with the appropriate version might not be easy in your environment.
 We propose here some alternatives.
 Alternative 1, try the VPL in a pre-built virtual machine emulating a Ubuntu-64 bits.
 Alternative 2, the [script](https://github.com/VERIMAG-Polyhedra/opam-vpl/blob/master/vagrant/mkbox/run.sh) that we use to configure this machine, may help you for an opam install on a Ubuntu.

+For alternative 1, you need to have virtualization activated in your BIOS (on linux, you should have a `/dev/kvm` device).
-For alternative 1, you need to install [vagrant](http://www.vagrantup.com/) with [virtualbox](http://www.virtualbox.org/).
+Then, you need to install [vagrant](http://www.vagrantup.com/) with [virtualbox](http://www.virtualbox.org/).
 On Ubuntu you may simply run:

     sudo apt-get install virtualbox vagrant

-Then, in a terminal, run something like:
+Then, create a directory to store the files of the virtual machine and download this [Vagrantfile](http://www-verimag.imag.fr/~boulme/opam-vpl/vagrant/usebox/Vagrantfile) in it.
+In other words, do something like:

     mkdir vagrant_test/
     cd vagrant_test/